billagunyo/data-analytics-portfolio/README.md

 ## About Me

 I’m passionate about using data to tell stories and solve real-world problems.
 My work combines data wrangling, statistical analysis, and visualization to communicate findings clearly and effectively.
-I enjoy exploring how everyday patterns — from healthcare habits to market behaviors — reveal meaningful insights.
+I enjoy exploring how everyday patterns, from healthcare habits to market behaviors, reveal meaningful insights.

 ## Tools & Technologies